jennguyen1/nhuyhoa/_posts/2015-11-25-GLM-Testing-and-Diagnostics.md

 Here one out of the 15 bins fall outside of the bounds, with no concerning patterns.

 ### Half-Normal Plot
-We can plot the sorted absolute residuals to the quantiles of the half normal distribution to identify outliers.
-We look for points off the trend.
+Plot the sorted absolute residuals to the quantiles of the half normal distribution to identify outliers.
+Look for points off the trend.
 (The examples used here are different from the model above).